 In developing its current Five-Year Agency Plan-and in recognition of the structural federal operating deficit and inadequate capital improvement funding that are only expected to persist-BHA resolved to develop an asset management strategy to ensure the long-term sustainability of its public housing communities.
-The BHA has determined that transitioning the Lenox/Camden units as affordable housing to an alternative ownership structure that would enhance the opportunity for non-public capital investment is the most appropriate preservation strategy for these units.
+The BHA has determined that transitioning the Amory Street development into a public-private ownership structure to secure non-public financial resources that could enhance and preserve its long-term affordability.